AxelInsa/AxelInsa.github.io/_posts/CTFs/FCSC2023/Intro/comparaison/2023-04-30-comparaison.md

 - a code to translate the assembly code into hex format in order to send it to the server (assembly.py)
 - the code present on the server (challenge.py)

+This challenge is an introduction to assembly code.
 The harder was to understand the syntax of the asm code they created.

 Here is the python code I created: